 An overlooked aspect of these applications has been the ability to navigate while on foot.
-No longer confined to roadways, we are able to leverage these applications for use cases well beyond those reliant upon motor vehicles or even public bike paths.
-This seemingly mundane feature greatly expands the use cases beyond general consumer use and has potential for the industrial and warehousing environments.
+No longer confined to roadways, we are able to use these applications whether we’re in a care or navigating a public bike path.
+This greatly expands the apps abilities beyond general consumer use and has potential for the industrial and warehousing environments.

-However, these applications were not particularly designed for the industrial use case.
-Heads down viewing on a mobile device does not promote optimal situational awareness in environments where a focus on safety is of utmost importance.
+However, these applications were not particularly designed for industrial environments.
+Heads down mobile devices does not promote situational awareness in environments where a focus on safety is of utmost importance.
 According to the Occupational Safety and Health Administration, slips, trips and falls cause 15% of all accidental deaths and the National Safety Council (2013) reports costs associated with falling from the same level is the second highest cause of disabling workplace injuries.

-There are numerous heads up and mobile phone concepts available to view.
-Inevitably, you will find some where the users are navigating an airport, busy street or shopping mall barely paying attention to other people in their environment.
-Near misses are abundant, but in an industrial environment, near misses are not trivial occurrences.
-Conveniently, these industrial concepts omit many of the realities of the workplace such as vehicular traffic, physical hazards and potentially unsafe weather conditions in outdoor use cases.
+Unfortunately, you will come across people completely engrossed in using a navigation app completely unaware of their surroundings.
+Near misses are inevitable, but in an industrial environment, near misses can be fatal.
+Conveniently, these industrial concepts omit many of the realities of the workplace such as traffic, physical hazards and potentially unsafe weather conditions.
 These videos display pristine warehouses, a lack of forklift movement and little to no other personnel.
 The concepts are visually streamlined, but if you dig deeper you realize they may not be designed to optimize the safety and performance of the worker.
 Rather, they simply showcase functionality.

-Design Interactive has been optimizing human performance at ludicrous speed since 1998.
-We develop innovative, engaging augmented and virtual reality training solutions and create biosignatures of human emotion, cognition and physical state that empower consumers.
-To learn more about how we can leverage technology to improve your business processes, contact us here.
+Design Interactive specializes in empowering people with innovative technology.
+We develop AR/ VR training solutions and create biosignatures of human emotion, cognition and physical state that empower consumers.
+To learn more about how we can improve your business processes, contact us here.